RetroPie/RetroPie-Docs/docs/Quickguide-for-configuring-limelight-with-Retropie-and-Emulation-Station.md

 pi@retropie ~/limelight $ **java -jar limelight.jar pair XXX.XXX.XXX.XXX**

-_(for xxx.xxx.xxx.xxx use the ip-address found with discover)_
+(for xxx.xxx.xxx.xxx use the ip-address found with discover)

+**Now input the displayed number on the host PC**

-Configuring a key map for the USB-controller used with limelight (if event0 does not give you the proper device you can try next event1-event3)
+Next we configure a key map for the USB-controller used with limelight (if event0 does not give you the proper device you can try next event1-event3)

 pi@retropie ~/limelight $ **java -jar limelight.jar map -input /dev/input/event0 mapfile.map**